College-Track/growth_model/Report.md

 Goal: Evaluate historical data from the past four fiscal years (FY16 -FY19) to determine more accurate averages for the following metrics:

 * **Year to year high school retention rate**
-    * i.e. The percent of students who continue on from their Junior to Sophomore year.
+    * i.e. The percent of students who continue from their Junior to Sophomore year.

 * **Year to year college retention rate**
-    * i.e. The percent of students who continue on from their four year to fifth year.
+    * i.e. The percent of students who continue from their four year to fifth year.
       * Note, this report will treat graduates and inactive students as the same.
 For example, 100 students are enrolled in their 4th year of college.
 At the start of their fifth year, 50 students have graduated, and 20 have dropped out (became inactive).
 The retention rate for 4th -> 5th year will be 30%.